‘Young And The Restless’ Spoilers: Jack Grills Victoria, Nick Turns Chelsea Down

 — Young & The Restless (@YRInsider) May 5, 2017

-Young and the Restless spoilers revealed that Victoria will admit that she wants to win Billy back.
+Young and the Restless spoilers revealed that Victoria would admit that she wants to win Billy back.
 She goes out of her way to be nice to him at the office and has even relaxed on her rules about him visiting the kids.

 Victoria tries to show Billy that she has an open mind and that she’s changed.
 Billy thinks Victoria is uptight and has been too judgemental in the past and although she may try to prove she has mellowed out, she is likely just pretending.